 Coverage Considerations

-When reviewing your home insurance policy, consider the following:
+When reviewing your home insurance policy after the property is placed in trust, consider the following:

 Distributing Assets After Your Death